RicGobs/Kathara-P4-Forwarding-NSH-SFC/README.md

-# P4 in Kathara - Packet Forwarding according to the SFC architecture
+# Packet Forwarding with NSH in SFC Architecture - P4 in Kathara

-In this project it is implemented a P4 program that instructs switches to perform packet forwarding according to the Service Function Chain (SFC) architecture, based on the Network Service Header (NSH).
+In this project it is implemented a P4 program that instructs switches to perform packet forwarding according to the **Service Function Chain (SFC)** architecture, based on the **Network Service Header (NSH)**.
 With reference to the SFC architecture, the Classifier (CL) and the Service Function Forwarder (SFF) are been implemented.

 ## Requirements